-- Focus on mortality reduction and transmission suppression (mandatory face- masks, testing, contact tracing, social distancing, hand wash etc).
+- Focus on mortality reduction and transmission suppression (mandatory face- masks, testing, contact tracing, social distancing, hand washing, etc).

-- Launch rapid and targeted response, including restrictions and increased testing.
+- Launch rapid and targeted responses, including restrictions and increased testing.

 - Introduce the second lockdown if suppressing activities are not working as desired.
 Especially in places where there is no quick and proportionate reaction.

-- Determine the risk of international travels and agree on global and national policy/protocols.
+- Determine the risk of international travel and agree on global and national policies/protocols.